datalens-tech/datalens-backend/kb/using_kb.md

 # Working with the KB

-This KB is mostly `Markdown`, but it has embedded charts.
+This KB is mostly `Markdown`, but it has embedded PlantUML charts.
 These usually don't work out-of-the-box and might require a little additional configuration.

 To check the correect rendering of embedded charts open [this file](test_embeds.md).